webqit/quantum-js/README.md

 </details>

-The `reflect()` function takes just the string representation of the external dependencies that have changed and need to be reflected in the contract:
+The `reflect()` function takes just the string representation of the external dependencies that have changed and need to be reflected in the reflex:

 ```js
 count = 20;